-". importantly, this is not the school's grand vision, which we have discussed earlier, but rather its practical derivative as expressed in the selected axis for action.
-Hence it is addressed to as "the vision of change".
-As defined above, in order to turn the dream into reality it is important to focus on a certain aspect within the selected axis of change (such as developing communal solidarity, for example, if the selected axis is "community").
-The vision for change must be precise, unique, focused, clear, consistent, and motivating for its participants.
+The vision for this specific change is not the same as the school’s overall vision statement, which includes multiple aspects.
+Rather it is a practical derivative of this vision, to be expressed in the selected area for action.
+Therefore, we refer to it as the "vision of the change".
+As discussed above, to turn a dream into reality, it is important to focus on a certain aspect within the selected area of change (such as developing communal solidarity, if the selected area is "community").
+The vision for change must be precise, specific, focused, clear, consistent, and motivating for its participants.